born2net/Angular-kitchen-sink/Readme.md

 - The goals are
    - Best workflow for development
    - Best production process
-   - Touch as many ng2 areas as possible
+   - Touch as many ng2 areas as possible so you can use this project as examples for source code that actually works!
-   - strong modeling design (redux)
+   - strong modeling design via redux and immutable.js
    - Power by commonly used components (sliders, bootstrap, charts, etc)